rOSlauncher/launch/README.md

   * Collect Loot - collect all loot around the map
   * Player ESP - esp to show all players
   * Aim Lock - binded aim locker [key: q:e]
+  * TP to Exit - tp to exit to escape

 # Prison Life
 [Features]